 International students see Germany as an ideal study destination, especially due to the quality of education, affordability, and opportunities to advance.
 Side jobs, or part-time work, alongside studies are an important part of the study abroad experience for international students.
 Approximately two-thirds of students in Germany work during their studies, something that provides them with extra income and an opportunity to enhance their skills and knowledge.

 The living costs in Germany are deemed affordable and in line with the EU average.
 However, international students often find themselves in need of an extra income that they get through part-time jobs, which are plentiful in Germany.
-As of 2020 statistics, an international student needs around 853 EUR/month to cover their living expenses, which translates to around 10,236 EUR/year.
+As of 1 January 2021, an international student will need around 861 EUR/month to cover their living expenses, which translates to around 10,332 EUR/year.

 What Rules Apply to International Students?